 Inside the box were a number of items that looked convincingly antique and worn; the centerpiece of which was a tattered journal.
 The journal provided the meat of the story and was surprisingly long and in-depth, taking me the better of an hour to read through.
 I was a bit worried initially when I saw the length of the journal, however I found it to be very well-written, compellingly dropping me directly into the mind of the box’s previous victim, a despicable priest who had his own encounter with the box.

 One thing I really loved about the game is that the puzzles were almost all entirely optional, enhancing the story but not necessarily being required to complete the game.
 It was a long game too, requiring several sessions in order to finish it all.
-I left it out on my table between sessions and would often pause and thumb through the journal, looking for clues, or pick up an item and try to suss out its purpose.
+I left it out on my table between sessions and would often pause as I walked by and thumb through the journal, looking for clues, or pick up an item and try to suss out its purpose.
 At the end of the game, a series of nested envelopes was provided to offer up a few hints before ultimately ending with an answer sheet, that walks through all of the game’s puzzles and their solutions.
 After reading through, I was pleased to see that I had managed to find and solve all of them.
 Overall this experience was amazing and I enjoyed it so much, that I’ve already ordered Double Major.